shanedublin/DwarvenDominion/Combat.md

 ## Hospital

-Draws that lost a battle are sent here.
-At the start of a players turn place all your dwarfs that were in the hospital adjecent to your stronghold laying down.
+Dwarfs that lost a battle are sent here.
+At the start of a players turn place all your dwarfs that were in the hospital adjacent to your stronghold laying down.
 These dwarfs may not take a turn.
 You may stand up all dwarfs that were laying down from the previous turn and use them normally.
 This effectively removes dwarfs that lost a battle from 1 turn of play.